Compare business electricity rates

 Our business energy experts can help you switch your electricity supply quickly and easily.

-Our UK-based experts from our business energy provider, Bionic, will study the market and will help you find the energy tariff to suit your needs, then give you a brief call to discuss it.
+Our UK-based experts from our business energy comparison partner, Bionic, will compare rates to find an energy tariff to suit your needs.

-Your new supplier should take care of the switch and Bionic will look after everything for you to help make it seamless.
+Your new and old suppliers should take care of the switch and Bionic will support you to help make sure your contract goes live when it should.

 If you prefer to talk to someone to help you compare business electricity from the start, just call 0800 975 0781.
 As we know you’re bound to be busy if you’re running a business, you can also phone evenings and weekends.
 Lines are open: